SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Numerical experiments

 \section{Numerical experiments}

 In this section, we empirically validate the theoretical results established in the previous sections (see \autoref{corPoly}), demonstrating the divergence phenomena of the neural network parameters while the loss converges to zero.
 Interestingly, we observe that despite a sufficiently good initialization is required in our theorem, in practice it is not required for this phenomenon to occur.
-Our analysis begins with experiments on polynomial target functions and is then extended to real-world learning tasks, showing that this phenomenon persists beyond our settings and suggesting broader implications for neural network training.
+Our analysis begins with experiments on polynomial target functions and is then extended to more complex learning tasks, showing that this phenomenon persists beyond our settings and suggesting broader implications for neural network training.
 Further implementation details are provided in \autoref{appendix-F}.

-While our theoretical results hold in the continuous-time gradient flow regime, practical training is typically performed using discrete-time SGD.
-Since gradient descent can be viewed as an explicit discretization of gradient flow, we expect qualitatively similar behavior, with potential numerical differences arising due to discretization and stochastic effects.
+While our theoretical results hold in the continuous-time gradient flow regime, practical training is typically performed using discrete-time (stochastic) gradient descent.
+Since gradient descent can be viewed as an explicit discretization of gradient flow, we expect qualitatively similar behavior, with potential numerical differences arising due to discretization.